Against Humanity: Race, Empire, and the Liberal International Order

 The draft manuscript on which this book was based was the 2019 International Studies Association (ISA) Northeast Scholars’ Circle honoree.

-I have answered a few questions about the book and beyond on the blog and the Morehouse Faculty blog.
+I have answered a few questions about the book and beyond on the Cambridge University Press blog and the Morehouse Faculty blog.

-Here are my discussions with Madina Thiam, host of the New Books African Studies podcast and with Kim Yi Dionne on the Ufahamu Africa podcast.
+Here are my discussions with Madina Thiam on the New Books African Studies podcast and with Kim Yi Dionne on the Ufahamu Africa podcast.

 Blurbs